qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 > Prediction: To be able to predict what the responses are going to be to future input variables;
 > \[Inference\]: To \[infer\] how nature is associating the response variables to the input variables.[^1]

-Proceeding from this basis, Brieman thought that the prdiction emphasis can be described as “predictive modeling” culture", which lay stress on accuracy of prediction made by different algorithm on various datasets.
+Proceeding from this basis, Brieman thought that the prdiction emphasis can be described as “predictive modeling” culture”, which lay stress on accuracy of prediction made by different algorithm on various datasets.
 But this culture, according to his estimation, is only practiced by 2% of academic statisticians.

 “Generative modeling culture” corresponds to the latter inference emphasis, and accounted for 98% statistical practice.
 Brienman said:

 > If our goal as a field is to use data to solve problems, then we need to move away from exclusive dependence on \[generative\] models

 From today’s standpoint, Breiman’s opinions is fairly justified.
-But why? ([2017](#ref-doi:10.1080/10618600.2017.1384734)) thinks the Common Task Framework played a key role here.
+But why? -Donoho ([2017](#ref-doi:10.1080/10618600.2017.1384734)) thinks the Common Task Framework played a key role here.

 An instance of the CTF has these ingredients( I actually have never heard the term before.
 To my mind, it’s just like a usual kaggle contest or a data visualization challenge, yet may not subjected ot choosing the “best” machine learning model or plot):